theflowong/hugo-portfolio/content/about.md

 ## Life Philosophy
 I believe we need to live with *intention*, *awareness*, and *kindness*, to think hard and critically about the societal systems we design and live in, the effects they perpetuate for us, and how our moral and social values fit in with them.

-Since I have the privilege to work with art, design, and code, I want to use my abilities as a voice (or a picture) to raise awareness on issues, to elicit conversation, reflection, and action, to tell the stories of those often unheard (or unseen), or "unthought."
+Since I have the privilege to work with art, design, and code, I want to use my abilities as a voice (or visualization) to raise awareness on issues: to elicit conversation, reflection, and action, to tell the stories of the underdogs, the ones who are often unheard (or unseen), or "unthought."

-### Why am I vegan? (or, a plant-based advocate?)

-Throughout my life, I've investigated and written about the food industry and factory farming, and had a multitude of conversations with people from different cultures about the ethics of eating animals.
+### Plant-Based Advocacy Ⓥ

+This is an extremely complex and contentious issue, but something I still believe strongly in.

+With the rise of industrial food systems, we've came to feed many more mouths, but we've also dug a deep, huge global problem for ourselves.

-It's evident we have a huge global problem: our unsustainable food systems, corruption in our meat, dairy and egg industries, and factory farming practices are detrimental to our health, environment, and animals.
+I want my art to reveal some of the more sinister practices of our meat/dairy/egg industries and factory farming, especially their detrimental effects to our health, environment, and animals.

-There's no simple global solution, because the food and meat industries are intertwined with so many different systems.
-But it's clear to me my individual solution: simply, to adopt a plant-based diet and lifestyle.
-It's extremely accessible, considering we live in 2017 and have the resources to do so, with just a little research, motivation, and open-mindedness to try new dishes.
+It's a complex issue, for sure.
+The food and meat industries are intertwined with so many aspects of our everyday lives and systems.
+And there's no simple global solution.

+I hope to contribute to the cultural movement of plant-based advocacy, especially in an age where technology and information make plant-based lifestyles so accessible.
+Just requires a little research, motivation, and open-mindedness.

 ### Other Advocacies